nreid/vc_tutorials/Part1_qc_alignment.md

 ## Prepare Reference genome

+The first step is the prepare the reference genome.
 Most software packages that align short-read sequencing data to, or otherwise manipulate a reference genome require that genome to be indexed in some way.
 We will generate indexes using both `bwa` and `samtools`.
-For the workshop, a pre-indexed human genome is provided, but the code below shows how it's done:
+For the workshop, a pre-indexed human genome is provided, but the code below shows how you can download and index a human genome yourself:

 ```bash
 # make bgzip available